 Invasive Species in the Pacific Northwest

-P. Dee Boersma, S. H. Reichard, and A. Van Buren
+Edited by P. Dee Boersma, Sarah Reichard, and A. N. Van Buren

 - hardcover not available

 The U.S. government defines invasive species as "an alien species whose introduction does or is likely to cause economic or environmental harm or harm to human health."
 Invasive Species in the Pacific Northwest describes these species, how they got here, and the effects of their invasions on the region's environment.
 Each of 108 invasive species of fish, plants, invertebrates, mammals, and birds - including earthworms, domestic cats and pigs, blackberries, European fruit flies, Japanese eelgrass, Mediterranean mussels, rats, and terrestrial mollusks - is described in a 2-page spread that includes a full-color photograph of the species, a map showing the species' presence in the region, plus:

 - Subject Listing: Natural History, Guidebooks, Environmental Studies

 - Bibliographic information: 276 pp., 108 color illus., 7 x 10 in.

 - Control methods and management

 - History of invasiveness